timothyylim/imperial-exam-solutions/CO526-Databases/2015-solutions.md

 acodes in airline and only one instance of that acode (as flag_carrier) in country then only one instance of acode in airline would be excluded by EXCEPT ALL.

+--
+I think this should be No, it cannot lead to different answers because acode in airline is a primary key therefore only unique values of acode.

 -------------------------------------------------------------------------------
 Question 2 a) iii)
 ```